It’s hard to beat this high-interest rate on cash savings. But there are a few catches.

 This monthly saver from Natwest (and also RBS) has had one of the highest interest rates since it launched in 2020 – but with a catch.
 The Digital Regular Saver is designed for those starting off their savings journey, and as such there’s quite a small monthly limit you can put away.
-Just £50.
+Just £150.

-How much can you save in the Natwest Digital Regular Saver?
+How much can you save in the Natwest or RBS Digital Regular Saver?

 How much money can you earn?

-Also the interest rate is variable.
-So though it’s 3% now, that could change at any time.
+It’s worth noting the interest rate is variable.
+So though it’s 6.17% now, that could change at any time.

 Who can get this account?

-You can only open one of these regular savers if you have a Natwest current account.
+You can only open one of these regular savers if you have a Natwest or RBS current account.
 There are free ones, or you can look at the Natwest or RBS Rewards account (here’s my review).

-There’s also only one per person, which means you can’t get another, even as a joint account.
+There’s only one per person, which means you can’t get another, even as a joint account.

 How to open an account

 If you have an account you need to go to your online banking or app to open the saver.
 I did this via my app and it took just three minutes.
-There’s an “Apply” button on the bottom right, and the tap the savings option.
-It’s all self explanatory from there.
+There’s an “Apply” button on the bottom right, and then tap the savings option.
+It’s all self-explanatory from there.

-You need to set up a standing order of between £1 and £50 from your Natwest account, though you can cancel this once you reach £5,000.
+You need to set up a standing order of between £1 and £150 from your Natwest account, though you can cancel this once you reach £5,000.

 Should you open a Natwest Digital Regular Saver?